hiveot/hub/runtime/README-runtime.md

    a.
 The directory service stores TD documents
    b.
 The outbox service stores and forwards Thing events received from agents
    c.
 The inbox service stores and forwards Thing actions sent by consumers

+---

+## Q & A

+1. When to use events vs properties? (option 2 - consumer centric)
+    * Properties are used to report persisted internal device state.
+        * Configurations are writable properties.
+        * Immutable information are read-only properties.
+        * Sensor status are read-only properties
+        * Actuator status are read-only properties (control with actions)
+    * Non-permanent or external state changes are reported with events
+        * motion detection
+        * doorbell button (and other push buttons)
+        * actuator state changes are reported with events
+        * sensor state changes are reported with events (the state is external)
+    * Consumer notifications are events.
+        * Alarms are always events.
+        * Sensor updates are events as they are consumer focused.
+They can also be properties if they represent internal state.
+In this case they have the same name.
+        * An actuator state change is an event as it is consumer focused.
+It also has a property that reflects the current actuator state.
+        * events are recorded in the history store
+    * Many events have corresponding properties.
+These should have the same name.
+    * Events and writable properties have a history.
+    * The final decision is up to the Thing agent.

+2. When to use actions vs properties?
+    * Consumer facing controls are always actions.
+        * Differentiates from properties which are not consumer centric.
+        * Actuators are always actions (lights, blinds, etc)
+    * Stateless device operations are always actions
+    * Action progress is reported with response messages and running status
+    * If it is not idempotent (same changes, different outcome) it is an action.
+    * Light/dimmer switch is a consumer action so an action.
+    * Do not control a switch through a property.
+    * If it requires multiple input parameters then it is an action.

+3. How is action state stored in properties by digitwin?
+   The state affected by actions are available through properties.
+    * Option 1: as a single object property with nested properties for each value.
+Property name is the action name (just a convention)
+    * Option 2: as individual properties.
+The action output is an object containing each affected property. (also just a convention)

+4. How to track the action progress?
+    * An action returns one or more response messages or action status messages.
+This is protocol dependent.
+    * Response contains the progress status of the action using the http-basic specified states: pending, running, completed, failed
+    * 'correlationID' is used to link the action with the response

+5. How to track property write progress?
+    * Property write operations return a response just like actions.
+    * This is protocol dependent.
+Not all WoT protocols specify this.
+    * In protocols that don't support acknowledgement, hiveot assumes completion on return.
+    * Property values are not changed until observeproperty subscription sends an update.

+6. How to integrate agents with the Hub
+    * Agents connect to the hub, just like consumers
+    * Agents serve requests and return responses.
+This is protocol dependent.
+    * The Hub reconstructs a ResponseMessage contain the operation and correlationID and output.
+This is protocol dependent.

+7. How do agents receive invokeaction and writeproperty requests?
+    * The hub sends the request to the agent as if it is a consumer.
+The method is protocol dependent.
+    * The agent returns an asynchronous ResponseMessage containing the correlationID and operation.
+This is protocol dependent.
+    * The hub reconstructs the ResponseMessage when using non-hive message envelopes.